trackman1997/Thrive/BUILDING.md

 ### Windows

-Because the environment setup is very complex as both vs tools and mingw needs to be loaded simultaneously there will be a spot in the setup script where it asks you to do some manual steps in order and then press a key to continue.

-This is very unfortunate but I didn't find a way to automate this, windows is not the best platform for development... at least for full automation

-Now run the setup script in cmd
+Run the setup script in command prompt
 (hint: shift right-click in the Thrive folder and select 'open command prompt here')
 ```
 ruby SetupThrive.rb thrive
 ```

-Not: if you get an error about missing command `pr` when configuring ffmpeg see the troubleshooting section for fixes.
+If you get errors see the troubleshooting section.

 ### Linux
 ```